tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Description

-Propose amendment to the value of dwc:eventDate from values in dwc:year, dwc:startDayOfYear and dwc:endDayOfYear.
+Proposes an amendment to the value of dwc:eventDate from values in dwc:year, dwc:startDayOfYear and dwc:endDayOfYear.

 ### Specification